Cooked Salmon (1 Medium Salmon Steak (5/8 Inches Thick)) and Potato (1 Medium (2 1/4 Inches To 3 Inches Dia, Raw))

 How to consume cooked salmon, potato without glucose spikes

-Add vegetables like broccoli, spinach, or kale alongside your meal.
-These can slow down the absorption of carbohydrates.
+Add a generous portion of leafy greens or cruciferous vegetables like broccoli or cauliflower to your meal.
+These can help slow down the absorption of glucose into your bloodstream.

 Use Vinegar or Lemon Juice